SergeiShtepa/linux/Documentation/block/blkfilter.rst

 The ioctl BLKFILTER_ATTACH allows user-space programs to attach a block device filter to a block device.
 The ioctl BLKFILTER_DETACH allows user-space programs to detach it.
-Both ioctls use structure blkfilter_name.
+Both ioctls use &struct blkfilter_name.
 The ioctl BLKFILTER_CTL allows user-space programs to send a filter-specific command.
-It use structure blkfilter_ctl.
+It use &struct blkfilter_ctl.

 .. kernel-doc:: include/uapi/linux/blk-filter.h

-To register in the system, the filter uses the blkfilter_operations structure, which contains callback functions, unique filter name and module owner.
-When attaching a filter to a block device, the filter creates a blkfilter structure.
+To register in the system, the filter uses the &struct blkfilter_operations, which contains callback functions, unique filter name and module owner.
+When attaching a filter to a block device, the filter creates a &struct blkfilter.
-The pointer to the blkfilter structure allows the filter to determine for which block device the callback functions are being called.
+The pointer to the &struct blkfilter allows the filter to determine for which block device the callback functions are being called.

 .. kernel-doc:: include/linux/blk-filter.h